pingcap/dm/roadmap.md

   - Why:
     - AWS Aurora and some other RDS may purge binlog ASAP, but full dump & import may take a long time
     - some users will create many data migration tasks for a single upstream instance, but it's better to avoid pull binlog events many times
-- [ ] support to migration exceeded 4GB binlog file automatically [#989](https://github.com/pingcap/dm/issues/989)
+- [ ] support to migrate exceeded 4GB binlog file automatically [#989](https://github.com/pingcap/dm/issues/989)
   - What: exceeded 4GB binlog file doesn't interrupt the migration task
-  - Why: some operations (like `DELETE FROM` for many rows, `CREATE TABLE new_tbl AS SELECT * FROM orig_tbl`) in upstream may generated large binlog files
+  - Why: some operations (like `DELETE FROM` with large numbers of rows, `CREATE TABLE new_tbl AS SELECT * FROM orig_tbl`) in upstream may generate large binlog files
 - [ ] better configuration file [#775](https://github.com/pingcap/dm/issues/775)
   - What: avoid misusing for configuration files
   - Why: many users meet problem when write configuration file but don’t know how to deal with it